sympy/sympy/doc/src/guides/custom-functions.md

 (custom-functions-assumptions)=
 ### Assumptions

-The next thing we might want to define are the assumptions on our function.
+The next thing you might want to define are the assumptions on our function.
 The assumptions system allows defining what mathematical properties your function has given its inputs, for example, "$f(x)$ is *positive* when $x$ is *real*."